Be a Conversion Writer: 13 tips to craft an irresistible CTA

 3. Empowerment is key

 The fear-based, self-esteem crushing approach to marketing is not cool anymore.
-In 2019, it’s all about empowerment.
-Here are a few ways your CTAs can empower you audience.
+In our modern era, it’s all about empowerment.
+Here are a few ways your CTAs can empower your audience.

 - Your CTAs should use power words, along with uplifting images, and a positive, affirming tone.